GNGSR/GNGSR/README.md

 # GNGSR
-Every human as a bit of gangster in them! - GNGSR - The Source
+Every human has a bit of gangster in them! - GNGSR - The Source